Faculty and Staff

 K-12 education policy and program evaluation

-Diane M. Monrad is Director of the South Carolina Educational Policy Center and a Research Associate Professor in the Department of Educational Leadership and Policies at USC.
+Diane M. Monrad is Director of the South Carolina Educational Policy Center and a Research Associate Professor in the Department of Educational Leadership and Policies at the University of South Carolina.
 She has managed a variety of educational evaluation and policy research studies for the past 30 years.
 Dr. Monrad has extensive research experience in program evaluation, educational policy analysis, and assessment of educational reform programs.
 She is currently a principal investigator for Richland Two's International Baccalaureate magnet program, a co-principal investigator for South Carolina Department of Education's Summer Reading Project, and principal investigator for SCEPC's ongoing study of school climate.
 She was one of the principal investigators for South Carolina's Reading First Initiative and for Richland Two's 2004-2007 magnet schools program (ImPACT).
 Dr. Monrad has also served as principal investigator on an investigation of gap-closing schools, an analysis of the state's gifted education program, an evaluation of the state's teacher specialist program in low-performing schools, and a four-year effort to develop a new principal evaluation system for the state.
 She is the author of numerous publications and reports, and co-author of a book on assessment titled Put to the Test.

 Selected research studies